cover

 By working with a range of animal rights charities and people focussed NGOs, we will work on:

 Education – Working with the school curriculum on workbooks and workshops, information about stray dogs and rabies reduction will keep a generation safe.
-Leaflets and resources dispelling the health myths about the often-diseased meat will also be available.
+Leaflets and resources dispelling the health myths about the often-diseased meat will also be distributed.

 Sterilisation and Vaccination – A huge part of our mission is controlling diseases and population numbers for stray animals.
 Working towards herd immunity massively reduces suffering for both humans and animals.